Quantum differential equation solvers: limitations and fast-forwarding: Introduction

 \subsubsection{Results}

 We first focus on homogeneous ODE systems and show that the most efficient class of homogeneous ODE systems that generic quantum algorithms can solve is quantum dynamics.
 We identify two sources of non-quantumness that introduce computational overhead: real part gap (\emph{i.e.}, the maximal difference in the eigenvalues' real parts) and non-normality of the coefficient matrix, and prove two corresponding lower bounds.
-Specifically, when the real part gap $\delta > 0$ (\emph{i.e.}, there exists at least a pair of eigenvalues with different real parts), generic quantum ODE solvers must have worst-case complexity $\Omega(e^{\delta T})$, an exponential overhead in both the real part gap and the evolution time.
-This lower bound is related to the inefficiency of quantum post-selection (assuming $\text{BQP}\neq\text{PP}$)\cite{Aaronson2004}, except our result is in the query model and generalizes to the case when the coefficient matrix $A$ has a possibly non-orthonormal eigenbasis because we do not assume $A$ is unitarily diagonalizable.
-Second, when $A$ is non-normal (even if all the eigenvalues have the same real parts), we show another worst-case lower bound $\Omega(\mu(A))$ for generic quantum ODE solvers, where $\mu(A) = \|AA^{\dagger}-A^{\dagger}A\|^{1/2}$ is a measure of non-normality~\cite{ElsnerPaardekooper1987} in the sense that $\mu(A)$ becomes larger if $A$ is more non-normal.
+Specifically, when the real part gap $\delta > 0$ (\emph{i.e.}, there exists at least a pair of eigenvalues with different real parts), generic quantum ODE solvers cannot scale better than $o(e^{\delta T})$, an exponential overhead in both the real part gap and the evolution time.
+This lower bound is related to the inefficiency of quantum post-selection (assuming $\text{BQP}\neq\text{PostBQP}$, which is reasonable since $\text{PostBQP}$ is equal to an apparently massive complexity class called $\text{PP}$ \cite{Aaronson2004}), except our result is in the query model and generalizes to the case when the coefficient matrix $A$ has a possibly non-orthonormal eigenbasis because we do not assume $A$ is unitarily diagonalizable.
+Second, when $A$ is non-normal (even if all the eigenvalues have the same real parts), we show another non-existence of generic quantum ODE solvers with scaling better than $o(\mu(A))$, where $\mu(A) = \|AA^{\dagger}-A^{\dagger}A\|^{1/2}$ is a measure of non-normality~\cite{ElsnerPaardekooper1987} in the sense that $\mu(A)$ becomes larger if $A$ is more non-normal.
 Therefore, the most efficient class that generic quantum ODE solvers can solve is the one that sufficiently avoids both types of ``non-quantumness'', implying that the coefficient matrix should be normal and all the eigenvalues have the same real parts.
 Systems with such features are quantumly equivalent to quantum dynamics due to an observation that we call \emph{shifting equivalence}: the normalized solution of a homogeneous ODE system remains unchanged if the coefficient matrix is shifted by a real number.
 Therefore we can shift the coefficient matrix by the real part of its eigenvalues and the resulting one becomes an anti-Hermitian matrix.
 Our results and their implications are summarized in~\cref{fig:LB_flowchart}.
+We also remark that our lower bound results can also be generalized to inhomogeneous ODE solvers.